Summer of Love

 The season consists of four mainstream Shakespeare productions opening with “Romeo and Juliet” directed by Daniel Kramer.
 “Twelfth Night” is directed by Emma Rice.
 Matthew Dunster directs “Much Ado About Nothing”.
 Finally Nancy Meckler directs “King Lear”

-The season also welcome back Christopher Luscombe's production of “Nell Gwynn” written by Jessica Swales.
+The season also welcomes back Christopher Luscombe's production of “Nell Gwynn” written by Jessica Swales.
 This was first produced at the Globe in the 2015 season.

 A new play called “Boudica” written by Tristan Bernays and directed by Eleanor Rhode, and a Kneehigh production called “Tristan & Yseult” complete the season.

-Daniel Kramer Artistic Director of English National Opera direscts the season opener.
+Daniel Kramer Artistic Director of English National Opera directs the season opener.
 We are told that his take on the play explodes in a modern twist on the classic story.
+Yes.
+This is a musical entertainment with some reference to Shakespeare.
+At the ball (fancy dress of course) the company breaks into a chorus of The Village Peoples YMCA for no apparent reason.

 Now I'm a bit more hopeful about this.
 The director is Nancy Meckler who has numerous credits including the RSC and National Theatre.
 My cause for hope is that there is no mention of a Sound Director in the preview pamphlet.
 This may mean that there may not be amplified music.
 Who knows, there might be natural lighting with no effects!
 This would be a first for an Emma Rice era production.